-KIMPOLE of the Shell blinked at Arthur Augustus as Shift Old of the Shell birthed at Archur Augustus as being enemed the door, through his spectacles, and grinned a welcoming grin.
+ASTRONOMICAL!
+KIMPOLE of the Shell, as he opened the door, blinked at Arthur Augustus through his spectacles and grinned a welcoming grin.
 He was glad to see Arthur Augustus, and he welcomed him into his study.
 The swell of St. Jim's smiled his politest smile.
 He was for it, and it could not be helped now, and he made up his noble mind to endure it with fortitude.

-"Trot in, old fellow," said Skimpole, beaming through his spectacles.
-"I am so glad, D'Arcy, to find that there is one fellow in the House with sufficient intellect to appreciate the acquisition of astronomical knowledge.
+"Trot in, old fellow," said Skim-"Astwonomy is weally an entwan-pole, beaming through his spectacles. there is the ellow in the House with sufficient a tellect to welcome the acquisition of sevenomical knowledge."